hanyaonian/learning/README.md

 # Learning Notes

-- feel free to ask questions

-## Menu

-- cn: things not working in CN mainland
+- Records of my study in Web.

 ## Contact me